Wallmartboss/goit-js-hw-10/README.md

-GoIT-JS-HW-11
+GoIT-JS-HW-10

-Eleventh homework of JavaScript
+Tenth homework of JavaScript